-If you want to gain weight and put on muscle mass, then it makes sense to gain ~.5-3 pounds (.23-1.36 kg) of body weight per month while progressively strength training.
+If you want to gain weight and put on muscle mass, then it makes sense to gain roughly 1-3 pounds (.45-1.36 kg) of body weight per month while progressively strength training.
 You can gain closer to 3 pounds per month as a novice (given greater potential to gain muscle, even with just “endurance” training), though gain closer to 1 pound per month as you accrue years of weight lifting experience.
 If you want to gain muscle and lose fat, then you should eat in a calorie deficit (or maintenance/slight surplus for a lean novice) while lifting weights.
 It is very possible to gain muscle and lose fat simultaneously (even at a low body fat percentage or in the elderly), especially as a novice weightlifter.
-Muscle gain is likely optimized in a caloric surplus because a higher calorie intake is associated with greater lean body mass gains (and rapid weight loss impairs protein synthesis (in lean men), as does 10 days of ~20% energy deficit).
-I don’t recommend aggressive weight gain unless you are comfortable gaining body fat, because a faster rate of weight gain doesn’t induce much faster muscle gain, despite much greater fat gains (in athletes).
-I recommend you consume roughly equal calories each day (±200 kcals) when bulking, but you can eat more calories on training days and fewer on rest days if you meet your average weekly calorie goal.
+Muscle gain is likely optimized in a caloric surplus because a higher calorie intake is associated with greater lean body mass gains (and rapid weight loss impairs protein synthesis (in lean men), as do 10 days of ~20% energy deficit).
+I don’t recommend aggressive weight gain unless you are comfortable gaining body fat because a faster rate of weight gain doesn’t induce much faster muscle gain despite much greater fat gains (in athletes).
+I recommend consuming roughly the same amount of calories each day (±200 calories) when gaining weight, but feel free to eat more calories on training days and less calories on rest days if you prefer, so long as your total calorie intake goals are met.
 Just as your metabolic rate can decrease with weight loss, it can increase with weight gain, so you may need a higher calorie intake than anticipated to gain weight as planned.
 Overfeeding on ≥3 g/kg (1.36 g/lb) protein per day produces less fat gain than an intake of ≤2.6 g/kg (1.18 g/lb), despite similar muscle growth.
 This suggests that it is prudent to consume ≥3 g/kg (1.36 g/lb) protein per day when bulking.
 If this protein intake is not feasible, then consume closer to 1.76 g/kg (0.80 g/lb) and fewer total calories for similar results.
 Lastly, avoid over-consuming saturated fat or fructose given their greater potential for visceral fat storage.

-You determine your maintenance calorie intake by averaging your daily calorie intakes and weights over time.
+Your maintenance intake is determined after averaging your daily calorie intakes and weights over time.
 If you have maintained weight, then the average calorie intake over that period is approximately your maintenance intake.
 Keep in mind that your maintenance calorie intake changes over time with changes in food intake and body weight.
 Your maintenance intake will decrease with weight loss and increase slightly with weight gain.
 Closely tracking your food intake and weight allows you to notice these changes and adjust accordingly.
 You can roughly approximate your energy needs by entering the relevant information here (note this is an estimate at best).

 Consume 50-160 grams of fat per day on average.
 Those with lower energy expenditures can consume closer to 50 grams, while others can consume closer to 160 grams.
 A fat intake of 15–30% of calories intake should promote proper hormonal function and dietary adherence if this fat intake also falls between 50 and 160 grams.
 Feel free to eat more/less fat or carbohydrate in accordance with your preferences and/or goals (s0 long as intake of any individual macronutrient remains above the recommended minimum).